 - The driver was operating the moving van aggressively (e.g., tailgating).

 - The driver was intoxicated by alcohol and/or drugs.

-A lawyer from our firm can investigate the cause of your accident and formulate an argument that reveals how the other party’s negligence caused your injuries.
+A committed Tampa moving van accident attorney from our firm can investigate the cause of your accident and formulate an argument that reveals how the other party’s negligence caused your injuries.
 At Distasio Law Firm, we aim to be thorough in collecting evidence for your case so that you have grounds to pursue compensation for your injuries.

-Call our team at (813) 259-0022 today for a free case evaluation.
+Call our team today for a free case evaluation.
 We can start working on your case as soon as you call.

 You May Be Entitled to Receive Compensation for Your Accident

 When building your moving van accident case, your diligent Tampa lawyer will assess what kind of damages you might be entitled to claim in your demand letter for compensation.
 In personal injury law, damages may be divided into two categories of losses: economic losses and non-economic losses.